Sri01729/template-ai-storyboard-consistent-character/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This template is part of the Mastra framework and follows the same licensing terms.

 ## 🆘 Support